Soham-coder/marks-prediction/README.md

 # Marks-Prediction

-### This ML web app is deployed to heroku gunicorn server.
+### This ML web app is deployed to heroku gunicorn server